- "Geopolitical Competition and AI in the Military"

 desirability bias compared to traditional interviews.

-- "Preferences for Democratic Representation in Eight Democracies"
+- "Preferences for Legislative Representation in Eight Democracies"

 (with Michael M. Bechtel,